Yoshiaki Tsutsumi: Business and sports career

 In April 1964, Tsutsumi's father Yasujirō died.
 Despite the disagreement of his widow Masao, the thirty-year-old Yoshiaki Tsutsumi inherited control of the Seibu Corporation.
 Most observers had expected the designated successor to be his elder half-brother Seiji Tsutsumi, who instead inherited the Seibu department stores.
-Though Seiji subsequently parlayed these stores into the Credit Saison empire, perceived rivalry between the two brothers' fiefdoms provided fodder for the popular press.
+Though Seiji subsequently parlayed these stores into the Credit Saison empire, the perceived rivalry between the two brothers' fiefdoms provided fodder for the popular press.

 As chairman, Tsutsumi focused on developing and expanding the vast land holdings inherited from his father.
 At one point, his companies were believed to own one-sixth of all the land in Japan.

-A significant portion of Tsutsumi's business ventures went towards sports: he served as chairman of the Japan Ice Hockey Federation and owned the Seibu Tetsudo hockey club.
+A significant portion of Tsutsumi's business ventures went towards sports: he served as chairman of the Japan Ice Hockey Federation and owned the Seibu Tetsudo hockey club, later known as the Seibu Prince Rabbits.
 Though he reportedly did not have much knowledge of baseball, 1979 saw his purchase of the Seibu Lions baseball team and the construction of a new stadium in the greater Tokyo area.
+Despite him being more knowledgeable about ice hockey, he saw the value baseball could bring to the Seibu Corporation, especially with how baseball was far more popular than ice hockey in Japan.
 He later served as the first chairman of the Japan Olympic Committee, resigning in 1990, after less than a year.
 Despite his resignation, he continued to exert significant control over the committee by selecting future chairmen, which effectively prevented his opponents from serving in the position.

 Tsutsumi's total net worth has been unclear, as it is unknown how much he owned in assets: he almost always refused interviews, and did not permit Seibu spokespeople to reveal company information.